hidayahrr/hidayahrr/README.md

 😃 A Data & AI Engineer with extensive experience in various companies such as Titipaja, Wagely, and Coda.

-🎓 I earned my Bachelor's Degree in Business Management at Institut Teknologi Bandung.
-Although my background is in business, I am excited to learn other more technical fields such as data engineering, analytics, and automation.
+🎓 I earned my Bachelor's Degree in Business Management at Institut Teknologi Bandung (ITB).
+Although my background is in business, I am excited to learn other more technical skills such as data engineering, analytics, and automation.

 👨‍💻 Currently, I work full-time as a Senior Automation Engineer at Coda.
 I am open to relocation for new opportunities!